-Known for its rustic pizzas, Hone’s Garden has won two of the top accolades winning Gilmours Supreme Award, and the Whangārei District Love It Here!
+Known for its rustic pizzas, Hone’s Garden located at 10 York Street in Russell has taken out two of the top accolades winning Gilmours Supreme Award, and the Whangārei District Love It Here!
 Outstanding Local Establishment award, proving just how popular it is.

 Northland Sales and Operations Manger for Gilmours, Leah Greenall told Hospitality Business she believed that the Northland hospitality industry is changing all the time.